The historic village of Hill End.

 Hill End Highlights - Our Top Ten

-1. Stay at The Guesthouse - Hill End for a taste of modern vintage country living and meet the local wildlife on the property, an abundance of roos, deer and birdlife can be found year round
+1. Stay at The Guesthouse - Hill End for a taste of modern vintage country living and meet the local wildlife on the property, an abundance of kangaroos, deer and birdlife can be found year-round

 2. Explore the heritage streetscapes by foot, car or bicycle – take a self-guided history tour, grab a town map from the study nook at The Guesthouse or check out the Hill End Heritage Centre

 3. Lose yourself in local memorabilia at History Hill Museum - a must visit

 4. Grab a beer or glass of local wine and meet the locals at The Royal pub

 5. Restock the essentials or grab a bite to eat at The General Store

 6. Get your fossicking gear at Northey's Store for a touch of gold fever

 7. Take in the breathtaking views at one of the many lookouts, Hill End's elevation is around 950m or star gaze at night from outside your door at The Guesthouse

 8. If here on a weekend, take a short stroll to Hill End Estate for locally made pies and treats or head a little further afield toward Sofala and enjoy great pizza at Tanwarra Lodge